bbatsov/emacsredux/_drafts/format-prompt-for-default-values.md

 that doesn't change behavior but quietly makes Emacs a tiny bit more consistent for everyone.

+Do you have a favorite way of showing default values in your own prompts, or have you already switched everything over to `format-prompt`?
+I'd love to hear about it in the comments!

 That's all I have for you today.
-Keep hacking!
+Keep your prompts tidy!